ibm-cloud-docs/hpc-ibm-spectrumlsf/custom-image.md

 1. With the bootstrap node VSI created, the automation installs the necessary version of open source Packer.

 2. After Packer is installed, the automation triggers a new VSI for image-building purposes.
-Based on the value you provide for the `source_image_name` variable, the automation starts the worker node VSI and uses it to create the Ubuntu, RHEL, or Rocky Linux&reg; custom image based on your specifications, calling two scripts:
+Based on the value you provide for the `source_image_name` variable, the automation starts the worker node VSI and uses it to create the RHEL or Rocky Linux&reg; custom image based on your specifications, calling two scripts:

     * To include the LSF prerequisites in the custom image, the automation calls a `script.sh` script to install the appropriate LSF packages.
 To view installation logs on the bootstrap node, refer to the `var/log/cloud-init-output.log` file.
     * To include any additional open source packages in the custom image, the automation calls your `customer_script.sh` script with your predefined cusotmizations, after the `script.sh` script.